hader-google/cloud-function-hello-world-cicd/README.md

-# Cloud Function with Workload Identity Federation and GitHub Actions Deployment
+# Cloud Function with Workload Identity Federation and GitHub Actions Deployment - Test

 This project demonstrates deploying a Cloud Function using Workload Identity Federation and GitHub Actions for continuous integration and continuous deployment (CI/CD).